tokoyol/matchup-coach/README.md

 🛡️ Matchup Coach

-Matchup Coach is a web-based strategic assistant for League of Legends that helps players understand and prepare for champion lane matchups.
-By selecting your champion and the opponent’s champion, Matchup Coach generates contextual advice on how to approach the lane, giving users insights into favorable playstyles, trade patterns, and matchup dynamics.

-Whether you’re climbing ranked, learning a new role, or refining your laning strategy, Matchup Coach provides quick, actionable guidance during champion select and before the game begins.
+Pick your champion and your opponent's.
+Matchup Coach tells you how to play the lane: trade patterns, playstyle, what to watch for.
+Fast enough to check during champion select.

 🎯 Features

-Champion vs Champion Analysis
+**Champion vs Champion Analysis**
-Enter any two champions to receive tailored strategic advice on how to handle the matchup.
+Matchup-specific advice for any two champions.

-Pre-Game Decision Support
+**Pre-Game Decision Support**
-Helps players plan their approach based on matchup nuances before they lock in.
+Plan your approach before you lock in.

-Clean, Interactive UI
+**Clean UI**
-Simple input interface for quick access during champion select.
+Simple input, quick output.

-Web Deployment
+**Web Deployment**
-Accessible as a static, lightweight app hosted via Vercel or Netlify.
+Hosted as a static app on Vercel or Netlify.

 🚀 Getting Started

-Choose your champion and the opponent’s champion
+1. Pick your champion and the enemy champion

-Submit the matchup
+2. Submit the matchup

-View strategic advice to guide your laning decisions
+3. Read the advice before you lock in

 🛠️ Built With

-TypeScript / JavaScript – Frontend logic
+- TypeScript / JavaScript

-React / Web UI – User interface

-API integration (optional) – Structured matchup fetching or logic
+- React

-Vercel / Netlify – Deployment
+- Vercel / Netlify

 🤝 Contributing

-Contributions, suggestions, and improvements are welcome!
-Feel free to submit a PR or open an issue if you have ideas for enhancing matchup logic, UI clarity, or data accuracy.
+Submit a PR or open an issue.

 📌 License

-This project is open source and available under the MIT License.
+MIT